c6o/docs/content/tutorials/sample-project.md

 kubectl -n sample-project apply -f ./k8s
 ```

+#### Set Up Ingress (optional)

-This will install all the services and deployment, but will not set up ingress.
+The above commands will install all the services and deployment, but will not set up ingress.
+You won't need ingress for performing a Teleport, but you will need it for performing other commands like Intercept.

 If you're using TraefikV2, run the following: